ionic-team/ionic-docs/docs/api/select.md

 By adding the `multiple` attribute to select, users are able to select multiple options.
 When multiple options can be selected, the alert overlay presents users with a checkbox styled list of options.
 The select component's value receives an array of all of the selected option values.

-Note: the `action-sheet` and `popover` interfaces will not work with multiple selection.
+Note: the `action-sheet` interface will not work with multiple selection.

 import MultipleSelectionExample from '@site/static/usage/v7/select/basic/multiple-selection/index.md';